 }

-By applying the impl Summary return type, we ensure the returns_summarizable function returns some type that implements the Summary trait, but it doesn’t specify the concrete type.
+By using impl Summary for the return type, we specify that the returns_summarizable function returns some type that implements the Summary trait without naming the concrete type.
 In this case, returns_summarizable returns a Tweet, but the code calling this function doesn’t know that.

-The ability to return a type that is only specified by the trait it implements is especially useful in the context of closures and iterators, which we’ll be covering in Chapter 13.
-Closures and iterators create types that only the compiler knows or types that are very long to specify. impl Trait lets you concisely specify that a function returns some type that implements the Iterator trait without needing to write out a really long type.
+The ability to return a type that is only specified by the trait it implements is especially useful in the context of closures and iterators, which we cover in Chapter 13.
+Closures and iterators create types that only the compiler knows or types that are very long to specify.
+The impl Trait syntax lets you concisely specify that a function returns some type that implements the Iterator trait without needing to write out a very long type.

+prod: check xref

-However, you can only use impl Trait if you have a single type that you’re returning.
-For example, this code returning either a NewsArticle or a Tweet with the return type specified as impl Summary would not work:
+However, you can only use impl Trait if you’re returning a single type.
+For example, this code that returns either a NewsArticle or a Tweet with the return type specified as impl Summary wouldn’t work:

 fn returns_summarizable(switch: bool) -> impl Summary {